codecrafters-io/build-your-own-redis/stage_descriptions/aof-persistence-06-dc8.md

 ### Replaying the append-only file

-On startup with `--appendonly yes`, Redis reads the manifest file at `dir/appenddirname/appendfilename.manifest`.
+On startup with `--appendonly yes`, if the append-only directory is already present inside `dir`, Redis reads the manifest file at `dir/appenddirname/appendfilename.manifest`.
 It parses each line to find the file entry whose type is `i` (incremental).
 That entry gives the name of the append-only file in the same directory.
 Redis opens that file and parses it as a sequence of RESP-encoded commands, replaying each command in order as if the client had sent it.
 After replaying all the commands, the database is restored.

 ### Tests